 Gravity Forms from Rocket Genius is a powerful tool for creating simple or advanced forms for WordPress.
+When it comes to the best WordPress form plugins, Gravity Forms has been a clear leader for years.
 It’s a premium plugin that lets you easily create and manage forms, even adding conditions and styling, creating multiple pages, limiting entries, and scheduling when the forms go live – all without having to touch a single line of code.
 On top of all of that, it’s intuitive to use.

 In this article we’ll take a look at Gravity Forms Personal edition, see its main features, and look at an example form.
 Images for the examples were taken from Unsplash.com.